ogdenpm/intel80tools/Doc/IntelSrc.md

 One of the more complex decomplications due to the overlays and the large number of shared object files.

-The C port of this tool is available under c-ports and is likely to have more up to date comments and variable naming as it easier to debug the code to see what is actually happening.
+The C port of this tool is available under c-ports and has more up to date comments and variable naming.

 ### plm80.lib

-The assembler source for the plm80 support functions e.g. multiply, divide and word based arithmetic.
+The assembler source for the plm80 support functions, e.g. multiply, divide and word based arithmetic.
 I am only aware of one version of this library.

 ### system.lib_4.0